 Tickets are $45 ($36 for members, $10 for students), reserve your seat online or with Guest Services at (479) 657-2335 today.

-Acclaimed by the Baltimore Sun as “one of the biggest pianistic talents to have emerged in this country in the last 25 years,” pianist Terrence Wilson has appeared as soloist with the symphony orchestras of Atlanta, Baltimore, Cincinnati, Dallas, Detroit, Houston, Washington, DC (National Symphony), San Francisco, and St. Louis, and with the orchestras of Cleveland, Minnesota, and Philadelphia and the Saint Paul Chamber Orchestra.
-Conductors with whom he has worked include Christoph Eschenbach, Alan Gilbert, Neeme Järvi, Jesús López-Cobos, Lawrence Renes, Robert Spano, Yuri Temirkanov, Stanislaw Skrowaczewski, Gunther Herbig and Michael Morgan.
+Acclaimed by the Baltimore Sun as “one of the biggest pianistic talents to have emerged in this country in the last 25 years”, pianist Terrence Wilson has appeared as soloist with many of the US’s premier orchestras under such conductors such as Christoph Eschenbach, Yuri Temirkanov, and Gunther Herbig, among others.

 Terrence Wilson is a graduate of The Juilliard School, where he studied with Yoheved Kaplinsky.
 He has also enjoyed the invaluable mentorship of the Romanian pianist and teacher Zitta Zohar.
-A native of the Bronx, he resides in Montclair, New Jersey.
 In March 2021, Wilson was appointed to the piano faculty at Bard College Conservatory of Music.

 Sponsored by the Van Cliburn Concert Series Endowment Fund supported by Kelly and Marti Sudduth, Reed and Mary Ann Greenwood, Ellis and Kay Melton, Chip and Susan Chambers, Alice L. Walton.
 Special thanks to Tommy Smith and Steinway & Sons.